gamecoreSRC/HMSN-Source/README.md

 Spooky Neigbor" and published it on GameJolt.

 Since I have nothing better to do, here's the source to that exact game, built on Unity 2018.4.4f1

+(and because im an idiot and literally dont know how to add things into the repository, its in the releases)